jcervas/class-cmu-84-721/Notes/The Nature and Origins of Mass Opinion/The Nature and Origins of Mass Opinion.md

 - An individual's pre-existing attitudes, beliefs, or values that influence how they receive and interpret new political information.

+## Deductions from Model (Chapter 4)

+1. **Deduction D1:** Attitude responses to survey questions tend to fluctuate over time due to the inconsistency of considerations.
+(Supported)

+2. **Deduction D2:** The inconsistencies in attitudes are not due to random variation but reflect genuine fluctuations in the considerations that individuals bring to mind when responding to survey questions.
+(Supported)

+3. **Deduction D3:** These fluctuations in considerations can be attributed to the phenomenon of ambivalence, where individuals hold mixed or conflicting attitudes on certain issues.
+(Supported)

+4. **Deduction D4:** Response instability consists largely of chance variation around a stable central tendency when the flow of communications remains steady.
+(Supported)

+5. **Deduction D5:** Better-informed individuals are more likely to possess cueing information that helps them reject communications inconsistent with their values.
+(Supported)

+6. **Deduction D6:** More politically aware individuals are likely to form considerations that are homogeneously consistent with their values, leading to greater response stability.
+(Supported)

+7. **Deduction D7:** More politically aware individuals exhibit less random instability in their closed-ended attitude reports.
+(Supported)

+8. **Deduction D8:** Attitude stability is stronger for issues with clear partisan divisions, as they provide clearer message cues to the public.
+(Supported)

+9. **Deduction D9:** Attitude statements are more reliable for issues that are highly salient and frequently discussed by the public.
+(Supported)

+10. **Deduction D10:** Individuals who care strongly about issues or are part of issue publics will exhibit less random variability in their attitude statements.
+(Partially Supported)

+11. **Deduction D11:** In a stable informational environment, individuals remain near their equilibrium points, resulting in minimal susceptibility to systematic attitude change.
+(Supported)

+12. **Deduction D12:** Changes in the direction of open-ended remarks are associated with changes in the direction of closed-ended survey responses.
+(Partially Supported)

+13. **Deduction D13:** Response instability is partly due to internal conflict in individuals' considerations, which may occur across interviews and remain unnoticed.
+(Supported)

 # Chapter 2: Information, predispositions, and opinion